aistabci/abci-docs/en/docs/abci-cloudstorage/usage.md

 To reissuing or deleting Access Keys, use ABCI User Portal.

+## Notes on failed data uploads (Use Multipart Upload)

+ABCI Cloud Storage supports Multipart Uload (MPU), which speeds up uploads by sending splite data during uploads.
+MPU is effective for data over the data size defined in the client application, for example, aws-cli, MPU is applied by default for the data size of 8MB or more.
+When uploading data using MPU, the divided data is first stored in a temporary area on the server and then moved to the specified path as an object after the upload is complete.

+Here, the above temporary area is subject to accounting, so you need to be careful when MPU fails.
+Such a situation does not occur with properly stopped the operation for example, stop aws-cli with 'CTRL-C', but may occur when the client is aborted or communication is unexpectedly disconnected.

+In the case of aws-cli, such a situation does not occur when the operation between the client and the server is stopped properly with CTRL-C etc., but it occurs due to the forced termination of the client, unexpected communication disconnection, etc. There is a possibility.
+If MPU fails, the data stored in the temporary area is not automatically deleted, so please delete it yourself.
+The removal operation is described in the following procedure 'Aborting Multipart Upload'.

 ## Operations

 This section explains basic operations, such as creating buckets and uploading data and so forth.